-Budgeted cost: £40
+Budgeted cost: £40,000

 Activity Evidence that supports this approach Challenge number(s) addressed Employ a specific teaching assistant to lead language sessions and school based catch up interventions across the school.
 Communication and language approaches emphasise the importance of spoken language and verbal interaction for children.
 They are based on the idea that children's language development benefits from approaches that explicitly support communication through talking, verbal expression, modelling language and reasoning, (EEF 2021).
 Within the school context, the specific investment of an additional teaching assistant to deliver speech and language intervention is in place to ensure capacity, consistency in provision and rapid progress for pupils identified with need.
 1, 2, 3, 4 Engaging with the National Tutoring Programme to provide school-led tutoring for pupils whose education has been most impacted by the pandemic.
 A significant proportion of the pupils who receive tutoring will be disadvantaged.
 Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation. org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 1, 2, 3, 4, 6, 8 Employ an additional teacher 0.6 to allow identified classes to be taught in smaller groups for reading and maths to target misconceptions and support learners.
 Small group tuition has an impact by providing additional support that is targeted at pupil needs.
 The reduction in the ratio of pupils to teacher compared to a regular classroom setting also allows for closer interaction between educators and pupils.
 The EEF report that this can have an impact of 4 months across a year, (EEF 2021).
-1, 2, 3, 4, 6, 8

-Online mathematics programmes including: Third Space 1:1 interventions, Digital technology can add up to +4 months progress (EEF, 2019).
-Technology has the potential to increase the quality and quantity of practice that pupils undertake, both 1, 2, 3, 4, 6, 8 timestable Rock stars practice that pupils undertake, both inside and outside of the classroom. and maths Quiz
+1, 2, 3, 4, 6, 8 programmes including: Third Space 1:1 interventions, timestable Rock stars and maths Quiz +4 months progress (EEF, 2019).
+Technology has the potential to increase the quality and quantity of practice that pupils undertake, both inside and outside of the classroom. ncluding: Third Space 1:1 nterventions, timestable Rock stars 1, 2, 3, 4, 6, 8 --- -- ------------------